- Press Release

 IA.
 Analysis of Solar Active Regions and Activity from 10/2100Z to 11/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 2 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (12 May, 13 May, 14 May).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (12 May, 13 May, 14 May).

 IIA.
-Geophysical Activity Summary 10/2100Z to 11/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
-Solar wind speed reached a peak of 495 km/s at 11/0928Z.
-Total IMF reached 12 nT at 11/0145Z.
-The maximum southward component of Bz reached -11 nT at 11/0702Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 3374 pfu.
+Geophysical Activity Summary 10/2100Z to 11/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 359 km/s at 11/0600Z.
+Total IMF reached 5 nT at 10/2101Z.
+The maximum southward component of Bz reached -3 nT at 10/2101Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 220 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (12 May), quiet to unsettled levels on day two (13 May) and quiet levels on day three (14 May).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (12 May, 13 May) and quiet to unsettled levels on day three (14 May).

 III.
 Event probabilities 12 May-14 May